brandon-powers/ddg/README.md

   The goal of this project is to write a tool that connects to relational data stores and outputs the dependency graph, where a node represents a table and an edge represents a dependency.
 The initial idea here is to use the foreign key constraints on a table to achieve this.

 TODO:
-- Implement a CLI, explain the programmatic interface clearly as well
-- Clean up and add to the README
-- Tag/release gem at 0.1.0 and publish it to RubyGems (test if it's as easy as `gem install dgg`)
+- Ruby, CLI, Rake--three interfaces to using this code.
+- Provide an example application that uses this gem, be it in this repository or a separate one.
+Reference example in this README.
+- Clearly define design/architectural goals for this project (i.e. duck-typing vs. abstract class).
+- Add benchmark testing and measurement.
-- Add a CHANGELOG.md, add that this gem relies on SemVer with a link
+- Add a CHANGELOG.md (with a note in the README on SemVer support).
-- Clearly define interfaces
-- Provide examples of why this is useful, such as for data pipelines during ETL, for a dependent load order, or other use cases.
-Highlight all of the use cases clearly, with both interfaces.
-- Create a gif at the top-level of the README to demonstrate basic usage to grab attention.
-Maybe a logo?
+- Create a GIF at the top-level of the README to demonstrate basic usage and grab attention.
-- Clearly define external dependencies
+- Clearly define external dependencies.
-- Explain design/architecture decisions, trade-offs, reasoning.
-Duck-typing over abstract class-like inheritance, adapter factory.
-- Contribution?
-Include easy ways to contribute.
-- Git hooks?
+- Tag gem at 0.1.0 and publish it to RubyGems.

 ## Installation